• Skip to primary navigation

 • Contact Us

-Home > Search for DIY Projects by Trade Type > Comprehensive Information About how to Garden and Landscape and a Brief History of the British Garden > The Complete Guide to Building Garden Features and Objects to Make Your Garden Special
+Home > Search for DIY Projects by Trade Type > DIY How To Projects Covering Gardens and Landscaping > The Complete Guide to Building Garden Features

 If you are looking for inspiration for your garden and how you can build eye catching design features then this section will cover everything you need.
 We describe how you can build garden water features such as ponds, paddling pools and spas or hot tubs.
 There lost of information about fun features for the kids, such as advice on building tree houses, sighting trampolines and building climbing frames.
 There is also a lot of information about constructing garden features such as a pergola or a barbecue and many more ideas.